jrstrunk/portfolio/pages/more-friendly-use.md

-# Making Gleam's Beloved "Use" Statement More Friendly
+# More Friendly Error Handling in Gleam

-I believe `use` combined with a `case` statement (*referred to as `use-case` from now on*) would be a better fit for Gleam than the current implementation of `use` combined with a function call (*referred to as `use-fn` from now on*).
+I believe `use` combined with a `case` statement (*referred to as `use-case` from now on*) for error handling in Gleam would be a significant improvement over the current implementation of `use` combined with a function call (*referred to as `use-fn` from now on*).
 In this document, I will explore why.

-I adore Gleam.
-It is the language I want to write the most.
-I write this not as a shallow critique of Gleam, but in the hope of starting productive conversations around something I value.
-I also think that the `use` keyword design is geniusly clever and elegant, so props to Louis and the Gleam community for the fantastic work there.

-# The "Use" Status Quo
+## The "Use" Status Quo

 While `use-fn` has potential for a wide range of use cases, it is overwhelmingly used for error handling within Gleam.
 That raises the question: if the primary use for `use-fn` is error handling, then why is the feature not more tuned towards it?
 After all, features that are focused and simple are more friendly than features that are broad and powerful, right?

 I believe this is where `use-case` could come in, as it is a less powerful version of `use-fn` that is better suited for error handling, while also providing valuable new ways to express bespoke `case` statements that are not feasible today.

-# The "Use-Case" Rational
+## The "Use-Case" Rational

 The core concept is a statement that behaves similarly to a `case` statement, but leverages the `use` keyword to allow writing the first arm without indentation.